jorgefspereira/persona_flutter/README.md

     <string>This app requires access to the photo library.</string>
     ```

-- **Optionally** if you need support for video and NFC verifications, add to your `ios/Runner/Info.plist`:
+- **Optionally** if you need support for video, NFC verifications or GPS collections, add to your `ios/Runner/Info.plist`:

     ```xml
     <key>NSMicrophoneUsageDescription</key>
     <string>This app requires access to the microphone.</string>
     <key>NFCReaderUsageDescription</key>
     <string>This app requires access to the NFC.</string>
+    <key>NSLocationWhenInUseUsageDescription</key>
+    <string>This app requires access to the Location when in use.</string>
     ```

 Note: Cocoapods 1.9.3 has a bug that prevents builds from selecting the correct architecture.
 See more details [here.](https://github.com/CocoaPods/CocoaPods/pull/9790) Please downgrade to 1.8.x or upgrade to 1.10.x